 It is no secret that for students in the United States, a collegiate degree represents the ultimate American dream.
 College ultimately provides a pathway for students to explore themselves and their interests, to expand their social and cultural experiences and to build a more prominent career.
 But while higher education is rich in diversity and reward, in can be particularly difficult for first-generation college students like myself.
 Historically, post-secondary education opportunities have been limited for certain ethnic and racial populations and for those of lower socioeconomic status.
 And while there are various efforts to help us succeed, during our collegiate experience, however, distinctive challenges arise.
-These challenges, more common than not, include lack of college readiness, financial stability, familial support and even self-esteem.
-Lack of confidence in our ability to be academically competitive and successful is one of the greatest challenges and a major stressor for myself in particular.
+These challenges, more common than not, include lack of college in our ability to be academically competitive and successful is one of the greatest challenges and a major stressor for myself in particular.